bahaokten/bahaokten.github.io/_posts/2020-09-12-hunt-for-papers.markdown

 |   29|Rarity and Power: Balance in Collectible Object Games|[Click Here](http://gamestudies.org/1001/articles/ham?utm_source=twitterfeed&utm_medium=twitter)|2+ (non-videogame perspective|
 |   30|Game team balancing by using particle swarm optimization|[Click Here](https://www.sciencedirect.com/science/article/abs/pii/S0950705112000603)|1 (similar to other papers)|
 |   31|Solving the Balance Problem of On-Line Role-Playing Games Using Evolutionary Algorithms|[Click Here](https://www.scirp.org/html/6-9301435_21950.htm)|1 (similar to other papers)|

+## Reading the 5 most relevant papers according to their relevancy score

+#### 2: Evaluating Competitive Game Balance with Restricted Play

+Balancing is difficult and time-consuming.
+Expensive development tuning cycles for subtle adjustments where each tweak involves substantial playtesting and designer intuition.
+Small tweaks can have unexpected consequences, so it is hard to test how tuning affects the gameplay.
+Current AI technologies cannot keep up with the diversity of viable strategies in complex games.
+Suggests reducing complex gameplay to restricted measures that are then used to test parts of the game.
+#### 8: On the Impact of Software Patching on Gameplay for the League of Legends Computer Game

+LoL has been patched over 160 times since its release in 2009 with an average of about 1.5 patch files per month.
+LoL devs have access to millions of games, over 450,000 between Seasons 4-6.
+Analyzes how Riot patches the game and how these patches effect game length, champion ban/pick rate, item usage rate etc.
+#### 15: Establishing Competitive Domination Cycles for Peer-to-peer Game Combat

+The paper investigates if domination loops can be determined using agents in a rock, scissors, paper style approach.
+The paper concludes that domination loops do exists in the context of single unit combat scenarios.
+Their models and methods are capable of finding frequent examples of units in a cyclic dominance relationship.
+#### 16: A Competitive Markov Approach to the Optimal Combat Strategies of On-Line Action Role-Playing Game Using Evolutionary Algorithms

+Divides combat strategies into three distinct classes, Strategy of Motion, Strategy of Attacking Occasion, and Strategy of Using Skill.
+They analyze such strategies of a basic game model in which the combat is modeled by the discrete competitive Markov decision process.
+They focus on how SUS (Strategy of Using Skill) pairs can be balanced using coevolution and CCEA.
+#### 20: Automatic Playtesting for Game Parameter Tuning via Active Learning

+Playtesting for finetuning a game is expensive.
+The paper shows that active learning techniques can formalize and automate a subset of playtesting goals.
+They argue that parameter tuning can be automated to reduce the cost of playtesting to achieve a design goal by intelligently picking designs to test.